What is the Renewable Energy Advantage Program?

 Renewable Energy Advantage Program resources

-Program rules and certification applications can be found at the Washington Department of Revenue website and on by downloading their Renewable Energy System Cost Recovery Certification document.
+Program rules and certification applications can be found at the Washington Department of Revenue website and by downloading their Renewable Energy System Cost Recovery Certification document.
 PSE rate and tariff information can be found on PSE's rates and regulatory information webpages.

 REAP application forms: